Kyra Carusa: London City Lionesses

-San Diego Wave, 2023–
+San Diego Wave

-In August 2023, Carusa joined her hometown side San Diego Wave FC on a free transfer.
-She made her league debut against NJ/NY Gotham FC on August 20, 2023, entering the match as a substitute for Alex Morgan.
-She scored her first NWSL goal against the Orlando Pride on August 26, 2023, contributing to a 2-1 victory.
-In the match, Carusa headed in a corner kick from teammate Makenzy Doniak in the 75th minute, scoring the game-winner for the Wave.
+In August 2023, Carusa joined her hometown club San Diego Wave FC on a free transfer.
+She made her league debut against NJ/NY Gotham FC on 20 August 2023, entering the match as a substitute for Alex Morgan.
+She scored her first NWSL goal against the Orlando Pride six days later, the game-winner in a 2–1 victory.
 She ended her first season with the San Diego Wave with 2 goals scored and 8 regular season appearances.
 Additionally, she played in the Wave's semi-final match against the OL Reign, coming off the bench in the 88th minute for Danielle Colaprico.
-In her time on the field, Carusa forced a save from Reign goalkeeper Claudia Dickey, but the Wave ultimately fell 1-0 to their opponents.
+In her time on the field, Carusa forced a save from Reign goalkeeper Claudia Dickey, but the Wave ultimately fell, 1–0, to their opponents.

-On January 10, 2024, the Wave re-signed Carusa through the 2024 season, with a mutual option for 2025 as well.
-On March 15, 2024, she played 45 minutes in the Wave's 1-0 NWSL Challenge Cup victory, taking home the trophy with her team.
+On 10 January 2024, the Wave re-signed Carusa through the 2024 season, with a mutual option for 2025 as well.
+On 15 March, she played 45 minutes in the Wave's 1–0 NWSL Challenge Cup victory, taking home the trophy with her team.
 She scored two goals at the start of the NWSL regular season before picking up a thigh injury in late June.
-She missed several months of active play before making her return to the field on September 14, 2024.
+She missed several months of active play before making her return to the field on 14 September 2024.

 Ahead of 2025, Carusa exercised her player contract option with the Wave, keeping her in San Diego for another year.
+She played most of her third season for San Diego as a substitute, starting in only 3 of her 14 appearances.
+She recorded one goal contribution on the year, assisting Delphine Cascarino in a late goal against the Washington Spirit that initially appeared to have salvaged a draw for San Diego before Rosemonde Kouassi put the Spirit back on top.
+She was one of three unused substitutes in the Wave's extra-time quarterfinal defeat to the Portland Thorns on 9 November 2025.
+At the end of the season, she departed from San Diego after having made 38 league appearances across two-and-a-half seasons.

+Return to HB Køge

+Carusa joined the Kansas City Current as a non-roster training player in the 2026 preseason.
+Later in January 2026, her former club HB Køge – now a sister club of the Current – announced that she would return there after the summer.
+The two clubs subsequently announced that Carusa would be spending that six-month period before the summer on loan with the Current.
+She made 4 appearances for Kansas City before Køge recalled her early on 2 June 2026.